Climate security: Development

+The impacts of climate change, highlighted in 1990 by the First Assessment Report (FAR) of the Intergovernmental Panel on Climate Change (IPCC) and in 1992 by the United Nations Framework Convention on Climate Change (UNFCCC), highlighted the need for climate change to be viewed as a security threat and influenced international entities to do so.
 A report in 2003 by Peter Schwartz and Doug Randall looked at potential implications from climate-related scenarios for the national security of the United States, and concluded, "We have created a climate change scenario that although not the most likely, is plausible, and would challenge United States national security in ways that should be considered immediately."
-Among the findings were: